- Completion in a minimum of two years and maximum of four years

 The Emergence of FinTech and its Impact on Global Finance and Banking

-The world of global finance, banking and financial services is changing rapidly with the emergence of start‐up financial technologies, commonly referred to as FinTech that may disrupt the status quo.
-Taught as a series of practical courses and guest lectures by industry entrepreneurs and professionals, the course covers the main pillars of the FinTech start‐up ecosystem in Asia, including peer to peer lending platforms, internet finance, online finance, bitcoin, digital currencies, digital payments, big data, cybersecurity, cryptography, etc and their practical impact on global banking and finance.
+Taught as a series of practical courses and guest lectures by industry entrepreneurs and professionals, the course covers the main pillars of the FinTech start-up ecosystem, including peer to peer lending, artificial intelligence, blockchain, big data, crowdfunding, payments etc. and their practical impact on global banking and finance.
 This course will provide students with the latest empowering and practical knowledge on FinTech enabling them to understand some of the FinTech changes taking place currently in the financial services industry and, most importantly, the trends that will impact the industry in the future.
 This is a very practical course with a heavy emphasis on guest lectures on the latest industry trends and best practices by industry experts and entrepreneurs rather than theoretical concepts.

 Managing in China & Asia